 While the quality of start food has improved considerably over the last decade, there are still a few ingredients you should avoid.

-Corn and soy are two of the most genetically modified foods on Earth, and humans and pets alike should try to avoid them when possible if not prescribed.
-These foods are not part of the dog’s natural diet and provide very little nutritional value, and if your dog is sensitive to them, they can throw off their delicate digestive system causing loose stools or diarrhea.
+Soy is one of the most genetically modified foods on Earth, and we should try and avoid giving it to our pets when possible if not prescribed.
+These foods are not part of a dog’s natural diet and provide very little nutritional value, and if your dog is sensitive to them, they can throw off their delicate digestive system causing loose stools or diarrhea.

 Dyes and Chemical Preservatives